What is eCommerce Logistics & How does it Work? Know 10 Latest Trends in 2022

 There are a few useful hacks to ensure that this doesn’t happen:

 - Calculate the Volumetric Weight of the shipment.
 This is done by multiplying the product of package dimensions in centimeters by 5000 (which may vary as per the carrier).
 The resulting weight will remain the same globally.
 For odd-sized packages, automating the weighing system helps avoid discrepancies in a manual cubic calculation.

 - Associate with a supportive eCommerce logistics partner who resolves such discrepancies in a timely and effective manner.

 - Click pictures while weighing the package which helps as an application of proof in case of a dispute

 Online retail customers want real-time information on the whereabouts of their shipments.
-Therefore, companies invest in advanced tech like superior order management systems to ensure effective mapping of the orders and timely communication with the customer through fulfilment statuses.
+Therefore, companies invest in advanced tech like superior order management systems to ensure effective mapping of the orders and timely communication with the customer through fulfillment statuses.

-It needs to offer sustainability, timeliness, safety, flexibility, real-time updates and much more.
+It needs to offer sustainability, timeliness, safety, flexibility, real-time updates, and much more.
 These criteria define a significant share of a customer’s experience with an eCommerce retailer.
 And the statistics say that it is an essential part of customer engagement.

-Moreover, peak season has become a perennial trend.
+Moreover, peak season shipping has become a perennial trend.
 Customers prefer to receive their orders at home than shopping amongst huge crowds and queuing up for payments, especially during the pandemic.
 As a result, they push online retailers to invest heavily in last-mile delivery management software to manage last-mile deliveries and recruit and retain the right personnel.